mozilla/addons-frontend/README.md

 ## Requirements

 - You need [Node](https://nodejs.org/en/) [LTS](https://github.com/nodejs/Release) (long term support) release.
-- Install [yarn](https://yarnpkg.com/en/) to manage dependencies and run scripts.
+- [npm](https://www.npmjs.com/) is used to manage dependencies and run scripts.
+It ships with Node.

 The easiest way to manage multiple node versions in development is to use [nvm](https://github.com/nvm-sh/nvm).